AlexeyVlg/Pranas.Net.Clouds/README.md

 =================

 This is a lightweight library for working with files on Google Drive.
-It was orinially created for http://sqlbak.com service.
+It was originally created for http://sqlbak.com service.
 The library can:
 - Connect to Google Drive with OAuth
 - Get information about your Google Drive
 - List files and folders on Google Drive